h4ckyou/h4ckyou.github.io/posts/ctf/foreverctf/index.md

 We can see that if the request made is a `GET` request it returns the content of `index.html` else if the http request method is `POST` it gets the content of the url from the request form and does a ping command on the url sent

-Since the comman is passed through subprocess and shell is set to True we can get command injection 🙂
+Since the command is passed through subprocess and shell is set to True we can get command injection 🙂

 Here's my script for it